 - full_text_indicator – true/false indication if full text exists.

-- Link which redirects to the actual resource (in a <resolution_url> field – supported from March 2017 release)
+- A link which redirects to the actual resource (in a <resolution_url> field)

 - List of available_services: